-Type: Three-row chromatic nyckelharpa
+Type: Three- or four-row chromatic nyckelharpa

 Maker: Thor Pleijel

 Body width: ~180 mm

 A-string – 21